Alan Santos

-Alan Santos da Silva (born 24 April 1991), known as Alan Santos, is a Brazilian footballer who plays for Guarani as a defensive midfielder or a centre back.
+Alan Santos da Silva (born 24 April 1991), known as Alan Santos, is a Brazilian professional footballer who plays for Guarani as a defensive midfielder or a centre-back.

 Career

 Brazil

 Born in Salvador, Bahia, Alan Santos began his career at Vitória's youth categories, but joined Santos in a four-year deal on 26 June 2009.

 On 30 August Alan Santos made his first-team debut, replacing Emerson in a 2–0 home success over Fluminense.
-On 8 February 2011 he was loaned to Paulista, but only appeared once for the club.
+On 8 February 2011, he was loaned to Paulista, but only appeared once for the club.

-Alan Santos only played his second match for Peixe on 10 March 2012, coming on as a second-half substitute in a 1–3 loss at Mogi Mirim.
+Alan Santos only played his second match for Peixe on 10 March 2012, coming on as a second-half substitute in a 3–1 loss at Mogi Mirim.
 He appeared in four further matches in that year, being sent off in a 3–1 home win over Palmeiras on 1 December.

 After Claudinei Oliveira's appointment as first-team manager in 2013, Alan Santos was regularly used during the campaign, appearing in 20 matches (seven starts, 805 minutes of action).
 He scored his first professional goal on 9 May 2014, netting the second of a 2–1 away win over Princesa do Solimões.

 On 8 January 2015 Alan Santos rescinded his link with Santos, and moved to fellow league team Coritiba.